2024 Sustainability Report

 Green bond

-The University’s Green Bond, issued in 2022 under our Sustainability Financing Framework, was audited by DNV Business Assurance Pty Ltd for the period ending 31 December 2023.
-This review found that the University’s Green Bond instrument meets the criteria established in the Eligibility Assessment Protocol and is aligned with Green Bond Principles 2021.
+The University’s Green Bond, issued in 2022 under our Sustainability Financing Framework, is being audited by DNV Business Assurance Pty Ltd for the period ended 31 December 2024 to provide assurance that the University’s Green Bond instrument meets the criteria established in the Eligibility Assessment Protocol and is aligned with Green Bond Principles 2021.

 Our sustainability strategy